Sakamoto Days: Production

-The idea of pairing up Taro Sakamoto with a character that can read minds allowed for insight into the character's motivations and for comedy to flourish since Suzuki intended for Sakamoto to be a quieter and reserved character.
-According to editor Soushiro Ishikawa, Suzuki focuses on readability while creating action scenes, and his background in Nihonga style of painting allows him to create interesting layouts.
+Editor Soushiro Ishikawa stated that pairing Taro Sakamoto with Shin, a mind-reading character, provided insight into Sakamoto's motivations and allowed the manga to flourish with comedy, since the author, Yuto Suzuki, intended for Sakamoto to be a quiet, reserved character.
+According to Ishikawa, Suzuki focuses on readability while creating action scenes, and his background in Nihonga style of painting allows him to create interesting layouts.
 Suzuki and Ishikawa would hold meetings every week in person to discuss how to progress the story, but after the COVID-19 pandemic, they hold meetings online.
-Suzuki is influenced by manga artists Katsuhiro Otomo, Takehiko Inoue, and Hiroya Oku, and by the works of director Christopher Nolan.
-He draws inspiration from action films such as The Equalizer and the John Wick series.
+Suzuki was influenced by manga artists Katsuhiro Otomo, Takehiko Inoue, and Hiroya Oku, and by the works of director Christopher Nolan.
+He was also inspired by action films such as The Equalizer and the John Wick series.

 Suzuki originally drew dark one-shot stories.
 However, when creating Sakamoto Days, he opted for a more lighthearted tone to better suit the demands of weekly serialization.
 For the concept of Sakamoto being a retired hitman, Suzuki said he was fascinated with the idea of a fat person being incredibly strong, thinking as well about the reasons that led him to that state; "Why is he fat?
 Because he retired.
 Why is that?
 Maybe because he got married?
 That's how I made it."
 He was particularly intrigued by the idea of a strong, obese fighter, a notion that was partly influenced by the comedic action film Enter the Fat Dragon.
 Regarding action scenes, Suzuki strives to captivate readers by incorporating unexpected twists and surprises.
 He employs an analog pen for character illustrations and works with a team of assistants.
-The character Shin emerged from Suzuki's interest in exploring the potential of an esper who interacts with Sakamoto through telepathy.
+Shin emerged from Suzuki's interest in exploring the potential of an esper who interacts with Sakamoto through telepathy.
 Meanwhile, Lu was conceived as a Chinese assassin heroine, reflecting Suzuki's desire to diversify the cast.
 Although Suzuki acknowledges that his characters can sometimes be difficult to distinguish visually, he found Gaku to be the easiest to draw due his independent personality.
 Suzuki commented that he had already planned the ending of the series by 2022.
-The series is set to start its "final battle" on August 4, 2025.
+The series started its "final battle" on August 4, 2025.
+On July 21, 2026, it was announced that the series was heading to its climax.